Towards Implementing Responsible AI: Analysis and Discussion

 \subsection{Design and Implementation}

-\textbf{AI in design.} AI may involve complex underlying technology which can be difficult to explain, making detailed risk assessment challenging.
-One interviewee commented: \textit{``When do you have a complete assessment really?
-Especially with systems that change over time and based on sensory input. [...]
-It's very difficult'' (P12).} Whether to adopt AI can be considered as a major architectural design decision during the process of system design.
-A closely related design decision is whether users have the ability to make the final judgements throughout the lifecycle of a system, rather than purely relying on the AI component.
-This may involve allowing the AI component to be disabled during run-time, or changed from decision mode to suggestion mode.
-One interviewee provided a medical use case for overriding the recommended decisions: \textit{``there was actually a defined process where if a patient was not flagged as being high risk, [...] clinicians were still allowed to include the patient into the next step clinical review'' (P18)}.
+\textbf{Incorporation of AI.} Incorporating AI into a system can be a major architectural decision during the system design process.
+A closely related design decision is whether the system allows users to make the final judgements, rather than purely relying on the AI component.
+This may involve allowing the AI component to be optionally disabled, or changed from decision mode to suggestion mode.
+For example, overriding AI provided decisions in medical contexts is seen as important: \textit{``there was actually a defined process where if a patient was not flagged as being high risk, [...] clinicians were still allowed to include the patient into the next step clinical review''} (X18).
+Arguments against incorporating AI into systems include reduced interpretability due to the complexity and/or vastness of machine learning models: \textit{``traditionally, in statistics, people have used simpler linear models and that kind of thing.
+They really worry about the parameters and they assign meaning to the parameters''} (X21).

-\textbf{Trade-offs between ethics principles in design.} Several interviewees noted there are trade-offs between various ethics principles (eg.~fairness vs reliability, privacy vs reliability/accountability).
-One interviewee noted: \textit{``if you've got other ways of protecting privacy that don't involve aggregating, then you can be actually getting better distributional properties'' (P01)}.
-Another interviewee mentioned fairness and reliability: \textit{``we are in the spot where by design we restrict the variance as much as possible to make it easier to find a signal'' (P11)}.
-However, there was only sparse discussion on the methods and approaches to adequately deal with the trade-offs.
-It appears that in the current dominant practice, developers follow one principle while overriding other principles, rather than building balanced trade-offs, with stakeholders making the ultimate value and risk calls~\cite{Whittlestone_2019}.